sayonaradv/niji/README.md

 ---

-**stormy** is in active development.
+**stormy-ai** is in active development.
 Stay tuned for updates and new features!

 ---